vflopez77/Credit_Risk_Analysis/README.md

 ## Overview
 This analysis uses Machine Learning to classify risky loans by processing loan data.
 If this can be achieved with accuracy, it would provide a more efficient way to approve or deny loans, and reduce the risk for the lending institution.
-A number of different Machine Mearning models are tested to see which ones produced the best outcome.
+A number of different Machine Mearning models were tested to see which ones produced the best outcome.

 ## Results
 The results and observations for the various models are outlined below.
 Because the data set set is unbalanced i.e. there are far more low-risk records than high-risk ones, we will use oversampling and undersampling methods to find the best fit.